 A mattress’s height can also influence its performance.
 Thicker models have more room for ample comfort and support systems.
 This may be especially beneficial for sleepers who weigh over 230 pounds and need the extra support to prevent the bed from bottoming out underneath them.
 Some people may also have an easier time getting into or out of a higher- or lower-profile model, though this varies between individuals.

 Additionally, shoppers may want to take a mattress’s weight into account before making their purchase.
-Bed-in-a-box mattresses are typically delivered to the customer’s door, so selecting a heavier model may make it more difficult to move your new bed into your room of choice.
+Many companies use the mattress-in-a-box shipping method, meaning the bed is compressed into a box and is typically delivered to the customer’s door, so selecting a heavier model may make it more difficult to move your new bed into your room of choice.
 However, the extra weight could make a heavier model feel more securely situated on its foundation.

 Each Tuft & Needle model is available in the six standard mattress sizes.
 GhostBed produces most of the standard mattress sizes, but twin size is not available for any of its models.
 The GhostBed 3D Matrix also doesn’t come in full size.
 Split king size is available for all of GhostBed’s models.

 Tuft & Needle mattresses tend to weigh a bit less than GhostBed mattresses.
 The Tuft & Needle Original is the lightest model by either brand, with a queen size mattress weighing just 72 pounds.
 Meanwhile, the GhostBed Flex, the GhostBed Luxe, and the GhostBed 3D Matrix are the heaviest options, with a queen size mattress coming in around 122 pounds.

 These variations in weight can be partially attributed to height differences between the models.
 On average, GhostBed’s mattresses are slightly thicker than Tuft & Needle’s, ranging from 11 to 13 inches compared to Tuft & Needle’s 10 to 12 inches.